Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 But it isn't because we're not spending enough money on them.

-Now this is not surprising to those of us who have followed education issues.
+Now, this is not surprising to those of us who have followed education issues.

 But still, the results are depressing.

-Here's the obvious question, then.
+Here's the obvious question then.

-We're spending all this money.
+Ladies and gentlemen, we're spending all this money.

 We have been spending all this money for years.

-Every president has Exhorted us and our children to higher math scores and science scores.
+Every president has exhorted us and our children to higher math scores and science scores.

 There's nothing new there.

-So the question is if kids are not being taught and challenged in the sciences, what are they being taught?
+So the question is, if kids are not being taught and challenged in the sciences, what are they being taught?

-Teaching them something in there.
+Got to be teaching them something in there.

 Well, let's go.

-Okay, let's go down the list.
+Okay, let's go down a list.

 We're teaching them a liberal political agenda.